What does Gael mean?

 Gael is a rare first name for males.
 Gael is an equivalently rare surname too for both adults and children.
 (2000 U.S. Demographics)

-Prominent varying forms of Gael (#213 via latest list) listed in the Top 2000 are Gail, Gale and Gayle.
-Usage of these forms of Gael was well-received among parents in the year 2012 (adoption of 0.1%) and is somewhat lower today (adoption 0.1%, 35% less), with forms such as Gayle becoming less stylish.
+Which version is better?with its variant form and related boy names.
+Prominent varying forms of Gael (#220 via latest list) listed in the Top 2000 are Gail, Gale and Gayle.
+Usage of these forms of Gael was well-received among parents in the year 2012 (adoption of 0.1%) and is somewhat lower today (adoption 0.1%, 36% less), with forms such as Gayle becoming less stylish.